top of page

 The Coromandel Peninsula Area

-The Coromandel Peninsula is not only a popular tourist destination, this is where many Kiwis go on vacation.
-The beaches and shores of Cathedral Cove invite visitors to long coastal walks, scenic kayaking, and water adventures like locally guided dive tours.
-Also, check out the Rapaura Watergardens, Coromandel Forest Park, or some of the many hiking trails in the area.
+The Coromandel Peninsula is not only a popular tourist hotspot, but it’s also a favorite vacation destination for many Kiwis.
+The stunning beaches and dramatic shores of Cathedral Cove offer opportunities for scenic coastal walks, kayaking, and water activities, including guided dive tours.
+You can also explore the beautiful Rapaura Watergardens, the vast Coromandel Forest Park, or one of the many hiking trails in the area.

 Traditional Māori Warriors performing a Haka.
 Read about Maori Culture, history and customs in our New Zealand Travel Guide for travels in 2021 and beyond.